-As for the other two questions, they either did not ask them or their answers were ambiguous.
-Arrow, for example, clearly thought that "yes" was the right answer to (ii), the question of the size of the externality, but that public support for research and innovation was the solution, thereby answering (iii) in the negative.
+As for the question (ii) of whether these externalities are so large that innovators would be discouraged without some form of subsidy the answer given seems to be "yes," but no evidence is ever considered.
+Question (iii) of whether monopoly is the best system of reward also does not seem to be seriously examined.
+Arrow, for example, clearly thought that the answer to (ii) is "yes the externality is large," then went on without any real consideration of alternatives to suggest that public support for research and innovation was the solution, thereby answering (iii) in the negative.
 These are indeed complex questions, which can be seriously addressed only with substantial patience; no quick and ready answer is available.
-We will now try to address questions (i) and (ii) here, while the very last chapter tentatively addresses (iii) and the intellectual property policies we believe would result in socially beneficial outcomes.
+We will try to address questions (i) about how widespread is the externality and (ii) about how large is the externality here, while the very last chapter tentatively addresses question (iii) concerning what the right policy might be.